 I had gotten up early that morning when I got a phone call from my brother.
 It was very early so this had the earmarking’s of some problem.
 He just said… “do you have the TV on” I said no… he continued… “turn it on, it’s bad.”
 As the pictures on our big screen came into view we saw the now iconic images of the first World Trade tower on fire in New York.
 A plane had crashed into it.

 The World Trade Towers were some place I had frequented when I was at Time Warner.
 I thought at the time they were incredibly tall monuments to someone’s greed.
 As I rode the elevators to the top of the towers I felt the building sway in the wind.
-There was an uncomfortable feeling being there.
+It felt uncomfortable being there.

 At the point we joined this global event the details were still sketchy, but as we watched the second airplane hit the other tower and exploded in flame.
 We knew then this was not a simple plane crash.
 Then the news of the Pentagon getting hit was announced and the fourth plane was shot down by our air force as it headed back towards Washington D.C.

 Things were happening so fast, you just didn’t know where it was going.
 As I mentioned previously, we had a Naval airbase on the north end of the island that was home to the Navy’s intelligence wing.
 That meant these “pathfinder” aircraft would fly over our house as they were being deployed somewhere in the world.
 We could set our watches by them.
-Roughly two weeks after they flew over our house, we would be engaged in some military strike somewhere.
+Roughly two weeks after 9-11 they flew over our house.
+We would soon be engaged in some military strike somewhere.
 These pathfinders were always the first in.
-This day the 911 event had already happened as they flew low and fast over Redtail farm, but who knew what was coming.
+This day the 9-11 event had already happened as they flew low and fast over Redtail farm, but who knew what was coming.